 6.2.
 A draft Action Plan that will help us to deliver of Vision Zero Strategy will be developed and engagement with the public and stakeholders on these actions will take place in May 2024 for approximately two months.
 The action plan will evolve during this time based on the feedback.
-The Action Plan will include a set of Key

-Performance Indicators (KPI's) and Safety Performance Indicators (SPI's) to help us to achieve our longer term targets.
+The Action Plan will include a set of Key Performance Indicators (KPI's) and Safety Performance Indicators (SPI's) to help us to achieve our longer term targets.

-Launch of Vision Zero Strategy and Action Plan
+Launch of the Vision Zero Strategy and Action Plan

 6.3.
-It is proposed that the finalised Vision Zero Strategy and Action Plan will be reported to BNC and then to the GMCA for formal adoption and approval in November 2024.
+Subject to the approval of the draft strategy, it is proposed that the finalised Vision Zero Strategy and Action Plan will be reported to Bee Network Committee and then to the GMCA for formal adoption and approval in November 2024.
 A public launch will then commence which will coincide with Road Safety Week (18 - 24 November 2024).
 The World Day of Remembrance for Road Traffic Victims takes place on 17 November 2024.